Unlocking the potential of the Indigenous economy.

 The Indigenous Growth Fund is an open-ended investment fund, structured as a limited partnership.
 With CAD $153M currently committed by accredited investors, the IGF enables Indigenous Financial Institutions to expand their lending to Indigenous entrepreneurs and their small to medium-sized businesses across Canada.

 The IGF doesn’t provide loans directly to individual businesses.
-Instead, it invests in Indigenous Financial Institutions, expanding their existing loan portfolios or enabling them to start new ones.
+Instead, it invests in Indigenous Financial Institutions (IFIs), expanding their existing loan portfolios or enabling them to start new ones.
 IFIs then make loans to Indigenous businesses.

 Deployment of IGF Capital to IFIs and Businesses Since Inception ($M)